'House of the Dragon' Episode 4 Recap: Daemon and Rhaenyra's Night Out

-House of the Dragon's third episode gave us a taste of the set-piece battles that Game of Thrones was famous for.
-In the show's climax, Daemon Targaryen blitzed the competition in a super sweet action scene that set the stage for the Targaryen prince's return to King's Landing.
+House of the Dragon's third episode gave us a taste of the set-piece battles Game of Thrones was famous for.
+In the episode's climax, Daemon Targaryen blitzed the competition in a sweet action scene that set the stage for the Targaryen prince to return to King's Landing.

-Episode 4 featured less slicing and dicing, but more ruthless politicking.
-These lords and ladies of Westeros: they love the politicking.
+Episode 4, called King of the Narrow Sea, featured less slicing and dicing, but more ruthless politicking.
+These lords and ladies of Westeros: They love the politicking.

 Unlike episode 3, which took place three years after episode 2, there's no major time jump between episodes here.
 That means Rhaenyra Targaryen is still grappling with the marriage duties King Viserys Targaryen has thrust upon her.
 That's where the adventure begins this week.

-Below is a full recap of House of the Dragon episode 4, The King of the Narrow Sea.
+Below is a full recap of House of the Dragon episode 4.
 Beware: Spoilers for House of the Dragon and Game of Thrones are ahead.

 Royal wedding